 Hysterectomy is the second most frequently performed surgical procedure in American women during their reproductive years.
 In spite of being a common procedure, Dr. Anna Le and the team at Annandale Ob-Gyn understand that the decision to have a hysterectomy is never easy.
 They take the time to talk with you about your health and your treatment options, and help you reach the best decision.
-If you have any concerns about your gynecological health, please call one of their offices in Annandale or Falls Church, Virginia, or schedule an appointment online.
+If you have any concerns about your gynecological health, please call one of their offices in Annandale or Alexandria, Virginia, or schedule an appointment online.

 A hysterectomy -- surgical removal of a woman’s uterus -- is often the best treatment option if you have cervical, uterine, or ovarian cancer.
 You may also need a hysterectomy if you have a severe uterine hemorrhage.